spacelift-io/user-documentation/docs/concepts/policy/README.md

 sample { true }
 ```

 If that feels a bit simplistic and spammy, you can adjust this rule to capture only certain types of inputs.
-For example, in this case we will only want to capture evaluations that returned in an empty least for `deny` reasons (eg. with a [plan](terraform-plan-policy.md) or [task](task-run-policy.md) policy):
+For example, in this case we will only want to capture evaluations that returned in an empty list for `deny` reasons (eg. with a [plan](terraform-plan-policy.md) or [task](task-run-policy.md) policy):

 ```opa
 sample { count(deny) == 0 }